MundoDele Spanish Grammar

 Spanish reporting verbs: decir que, contar que, preguntar si, responder que.

 Reporting verbs are essential for telling stories, summarising conversations, writing formal texts and explaining what other people said or asked.
-MundoDele teaches them as sentence structures, not only as vocabulary.
+They are not only vocabulary; they create sentence structures.

 The key idea is simple: dice que viene reports a statement, pregunta si vienes reports a yes/no question, and pregunta cuándo vienes reports an information question.